youssefm/limited-grades/README.md

 - Try to improve desktop performance
 - Refactor CardTable
 - Rethink standardized media query for mobile, md vs lg
-- Try to use Temporal instead of Dates and date-fns
 - Allow toggling columns
 - Search feature?
 - Start filters all off